The changing face of mining

 KSB’s mine dewatering systems enable the safe and efficient lowering of groundwater in open pit dewatering, underground drainage and borehole drainage applications.
 Regardless of a mine’s location, the type of mining operation being carried out, the geological and the aggressive and corrosive nature of the water, KSB has fluid handling technologies that will fit all eventualities.
 This situation has come about through the cross-fertilization of ideas, technologies and experiences gained over many decades by our companies around the world, supported by extensive investment in research and development.
 Wherever a pumping solution is required, we can bring a coordinated response to the table.

-Stay tuned for our upcoming article: Mining all over the world – a tour with KSB, for more examples of KSB’s creative mining solutions being used worldwide.
+Make sure you also check out our blog article: Mining all over the world – a tour with KSB, for more examples of KSB’s creative mining solutions being used worldwide.